OpenDataLiteracy/jksn-2017/CityOfSeattle-PoC/README.md

 Frameworks, libraries, and more that are being used by this project with explanations on how to used them and why they were selected to be used.

 ### legistar
+Legistar is a system developed by [Granicus](https://granicus.com/) that enables storage and manipulation of public sector data.
+A large part of the legistar system is that it allows for building and tailoring you own version of the service to each organization's needs.
+It is also incredibly robust in terms of scalability and data availability.

 ### scraping